Structured Multi-Track Accompaniment Arrangement via Style Prior Modelling: Objective Evaluation Metrics

-\paragraph{1) Chord Accuracy $\mathcal{A}_\mathrm{chord}$} We introduce chord accuracy from \citep{ren2020popmag} to measure if the chords of the generated arrangement match the conditional chord sequence in the lead sheet. $\mathcal{A}_\mathrm{chord}$ reflects the harmonicity of the generated music and is defined as follows:
+We introduce chord accuracy from~\cite{ren2020popmag} to measure if the chords of the generated arrangement match the conditional chord sequence in the lead sheet.
+It reflects the harmonicity of the generated music and is defined as follows:

-where $N_\mathrm{chord}$ is the number of chords in a piece, $C_i$ is the $i$-th chord in the (ground-truth) lead sheet, and $\hat{C}_i$ is the aligned chord in the accompaniment arrangement.
-Different from \citep{ren2020popmag} which calculates chord accuracy for individual tracks, we define $\mathcal{A}_\mathrm{chord}$ on the full arrangement level because we consider track-wise chord matching is not a necessary condition.
-For example, a $\mathrm{C}_\mathrm{M7}$ chord in the full-band arrangement can be composed by a $\mathrm{C}$ and an $\mathrm{E}_\mathrm{m}$ chord on two parallel tracks.
-Hence, in our case, we extract the chord sequence of the full arrangement with \citep{jiang2019large} and compare it in root and quality (while disregarding inversions) with ground-truth at 1-beat granularity.
+where $N_\mathrm{chord}$ is the number of chords in a piece; $C_i$ is the $i$-th chord in the (ground-truth) lead sheet; and $\hat{C}_i$ is the aligned chord in the generated arrangement.

+The original formulation in~\cite{ren2020popmag} considers chord accuracy for individual tracks.
+Given our system's capability to accommodate a variable combination of tracks, we opt for a broader evaluation for the overall arrangement.
+In our case, we extract the chord sequence of a generated arrangement with~\cite{jiang2019large} and compare it in root and quality with ground-truth at 1-beat granularity, which is more rigorous.
-\paragraph{2) Mixture Groove Consistency $\mathcal{G}_\mathrm{Mix}$} We follow \citep{wu2020jazz,dong2022multitrack} and use groove consistency to measure the arrangement's rhythmicity.
-Specifically, we notate $\overrightarrow{\bf g}_{\mathrm{mix}, i}=g_{\mathrm{mix}, i}^{1:Q}$, where $Q=16$, as the groove feature of the arrangement mixture at the $i$-th bar.
-It is a 16-D binary vector in our case, which represents the within-bar positions at which there is at least one note onset.
-The groove consistency between bar $i$ and bar $j$ is defined as follows:

-where $Q=16$ is the dimensionality of $\overrightarrow{\bf g}$, and $\mathrm{XOR}$ is the exclusive OR operation.
-Note that the value of $\mathrm{Consistency}(\cdot, \cdot)$ would always lie in $[0, 1]$.
-The intuition of groove consistency is that, if a generated piece has a clear sense of rhythm, the groove patterns between pairs of bars should be consistent, thereby producing high $\mathrm{Consistency}$ values.
-On the other hand, if the rhythm feels unsteady, the groove patterns across bars would be erratic, resulting in low $\mathrm{Consistency}$ values.